Virginia Garcia opens larger clinic in Beaverton

 Cruz spoke at a meeting July 24 with Washington County commissioners, who approved $250,000 toward the $7.7 million the foundation raised for the project.
 Most came from foundations, state and federal grants, Care Oregon and Providence Health & Services.

 Cruz said the Virginia Garcia board decided against borrowing money to complete the building.
+Instead, the board opted to raise the remaining $723,854.

 "We have invested those resources back into our patients and serving the uninsured," she said.